alexzel/iomem/benchmark/README.md

 # Benchmark

-The benchmark measures single and multiple key requests (if a library does not have a multiple keys command it gets replaced with multiple commands).
+The benchmark measures single and multiple key requests (if a library does not have a multiple keys command it gets replaced with multiple parallel commands).

 Each library runs in its own benchmark task.
 All tasks ran in a sequence one by one with closing all connections once complete.

-All libraries warm up sockets before running their task by performing 10 commands in order to reach max connections, so we do not measure a new socket creation time.
+All libraries warm up sockets before running their task by performing 100 commands in order to reach max connections, so we do not measure a new socket creation time.

 All methods are called using async/await (if a library method does not have an async version we promisify it).